Institution Type:private

 Winchester College welcomes both boys and girls, regardless of their nationality or residency status.
 Boys are typically admitted at the age of 13, while girls are generally accepted at the age of 16.
 The college fosters a learning environment that encourages intellectual curiosity and exploration across various subjects.

 • Students at Winchester College are encouraged to delve into subjects beyond the prescribed curriculum, exploring areas of interest that extend their academic horizons.
-Looking for the things that make student question everything.
-Discover any potential and personal interest.
+They are motivated to question everything and discover their potential and personal interests.

 • Winchester College fosters a commitment to social responsibility and community engagement.
 Students participate in collaborative initiatives involving charitable organizations, volunteer groups, and local schools, promoting cross-sectional interactions and fostering a sense of empathy.
 Through involvement in conservation projects and music workshops for individuals with dementia, students develop a deeper appreciation for diverse perspectives and contribute to the well-being of their community.